 The option was available only to large sum investors or institutional investors, but now it is available for retail investors too.

-This type of transaction reduces the number of transactions an investor must go through to get the ETF shares.
+This type of transaction reduces the number of transactions an investor must go through to get ETF shares.
 Thus, the transaction fee and paperwork commission are not there.

 What is the in-kind redemption process?